wbsg-uni-mannheim/PyDI/docs/wiki/Normalization.md

 ## Tutorials

 - [Value Normalization Tutorial](../tutorial/normalization/value_normalization/value_normalization_tutorial.ipynb) - Full workflow: profiling, specs, transformations with a messy company dataset
-- [Schema Matching Tutorial](../tutorial/normalization/schema_matching/schema_matching_tutorial.ipynb) - JSON Schema integration with LLM-based schema matching
+- [Schema Matching Tutorial](../tutorial/normalization/schema_matching/schema_matching_tutorial.ipynb) - demonstrates how value normalization is used as part of a overall pipeline which matches different datasets to a JSON target schema and translates the datasets into this target schema afterwards.